amitsaha/echorand.me/content/posts/kubernetes-notes.md

 Hence, for our above EKS cluster, we should do the following:

 - Create a new policy for the restricted set of users
+- Create a new cluster role to allow usage of the above policy
-- Update the cluster role binding to use this policy instead
+- Create a new cluster role binding to use this policy instead for all `system:authenticated` users
+- Delete the previous cluster role binding and cluster role

 # Writing policy tests